-Electronic cigarettes, also known as e-cigarettes, e-cigs, e-hookah, vape pens, or vapes, have recently gained popularity over conventional cigarettes in the nicotine world.
+Electronic cigarettes, also known as e-cigarettes, e-cigs, e-hookah, vape pens, vapes, tank systems, and electronic nicotine delivery systems (ENDS), have recently gained popularity over conventional cigarettes in the nicotine world.
 They can vary in size and appearance.
-Some may resemble traditional cigars/cigarettes, or even look like pens or USB sticks.
+Some may resemble traditional cigars/cigarettes or even look like pens or USB sticks.
 However, the mechanisms of operation are similar, even though markets are flooded with more than 460 brands.
 They are battery-operated devices that people use to inhale an aerosol.
 The aerosol is created in the devices through small, heated coils that vaporize the “e-cig” solution, often containing varying amounts of nicotine, flavorings, and other chemicals.
+These devices have also been used as a delivery method for marijuana and other drugs.

 E-cigarettes & Safety

-While smoking a conventional cigarette is known to lead to and be a contributing factor to a myriad of illnesses and diseases, not much is known about long-term effects of e-cigarettes.
-E-cigarettes, like conventional cigarettes, contain nicotine, and nicotine is known to be a highly addictive substance.
-One of the many appeals to consumers for e-cigarette usage is that consumers can receive the same effects of enjoyment and satisfaction without exposing themselves to the known toxins found in conventional cigarettes.
-E-cigarettes might be less harmful than cigarettes, but conclusive research has not proven this.
-There are concerns that the other chemicals added in the solution could also be carcinogenic.
+While smoking a conventional cigarette is known to lead to and be a contributing factor to a myriad of illnesses and diseases, not much is known about the long-term effects of e-cigarettes.
+There is no conclusive research on the harmful effects of e-cigarettes.
+There are concerns about other chemicals that are added to the solution, which could also be carcinogenic.
 In addition, consumers could be exposing themselves to tiny particles of metals from the device itself that are then inhaled.
 These tiny particles could travel deeply into the lungs.
 This could increase a consumer’s risk of contributing to or exacerbating asthma, bronchitis, and emphysema.

 In 2016, the FDA established a rule for e-cigarettes and liquids.
 Since they contain nicotine, which is derived from tobacco, they are subject to the same regulation as tobacco products.
 This means that both in-store and online purchasers must be at least 18 years of age.
-E-cigarettes are now the most commonly used form of tobacco among youth in the US.
-This could be the result of the ease of availability, advertisements, appealing flavors, and the belief that they are safer than cigarettes.
+E-cigarettes are now the most commonly used form of tobacco among youth in the U.S. This could be the result of the ease of availability, advertisements, appealing flavors, and the belief that they are safer than cigarettes.
 These regulations were put in place to protect the health of minors due to unknown health effects and preliminary research on the effects of e-cigarettes on young people and teens.
-The research suggests that early use of e-cigarettes, which contain nicotine, can lead to regular use of tobacco products and increase the risk for addiction to other drugs.
+The FDA continues to try to reduce the appeal of these products to youth by issuing an enforcement policy on unauthorized flavorings such as fruit and mint flavors.
+The research suggests that the early use of e-cigarettes, which contain nicotine, can lead to regular use of tobacco products and increase the risk of addiction to other drugs.

-E-cigarettes are not an FDA-approved quit aid, but some people believe that e-cigarettes lower cravings when trying to quit smoking.
+E-cigarettes are not an FDA-approved quit aid.
 There is no conclusive scientific evidence on the effectiveness of e-cigarettes for long-term smoking cessation.
 E-cigarettes still contain nicotine, which can be addictive.
-Some preliminary research suggests that instead of acting as a quitting mechanism e-cigarettes may serve as a gateway to other tobacco products and even other drugs.
-For individuals interested in smoking cessation, an FDA approved method, such as nicotine gum, nicotine patches, nicotine lozenges, nicotine nasal spray, or other prescriptions for smoking cessation are still the only proven safe and effective methods.
+Some preliminary research suggests that instead of acting as a quitting mechanism, e-cigarettes may serve as a gateway to other tobacco products and even other drugs.
+For individuals interested in smoking cessation, an FDA approved method, such as nicotine gum, nicotine patches, nicotine lozenges, nicotine nasal spray, or other prescriptions for smoking cessation, are still the only proven safe and effective methods.